cucumber/cucumber-rails/README.md

 2. If it's a primary development dependency, add it to the gemspec
 3. If it's a dependency of a generated rails app in a test, add it to the Gemfile (for local test runs) and each appraisal section (if necessary).

 For example, rspec is a primary development dependency, so it lives in the gemspec.
-By contrast, coffee-rails is a dependency of apps generated with rails 3.1 and 3.2, so lives in the main Gemfile and the rails 3.1 and 3.2 appraisal sections.

 ### NOTE